-New GCSEs will be graded 9 to 1, rather than A* to G. Grade 9 is the highest grade, set above the current A*.
+GCSEs are graded 9 to 1, rather than A* to G. Grade 9 is the highest grade, set above the current A*.

 The grades were given for the first time in 2017 results for specifications that first started teaching in 2015.
-By 2019, all GCSE results will be using the new system.
+From 2019, all GCSE results will be using the new system.

 To see how this applies to GCSE Combined Science from 2018, see our information on the new grading system.

 Grade descriptors for 9 to 1 GCSEs